-Bosnia and Herzegovina: Energy community labelled small hydro-power plants as harmful6.
-July 2020. / SEE Energy News
+Bosnia and Herzegovina: Energy community labelled small hydro-power plants as harmful, SEE Energy News

 The decision of the Federation of Bosnia and Herzegovina (FBiH) to ban the construction of small hydropower plants (SHPP) was welcomed by director of the Energy Community (EnC) Secretariat Janez Kopac, however, Kopac assessed that the implementation of this decision could prove problematic because the issuing of new licenses is the responsibility of local and cantonal governments.
 Also, it is not specified what will happen with the projects that are currently under development.